Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

     '''
     example: skill_rank(11, 11+12, 6)

-    then all the skill ranks of the 11th - 23rd units will be set rank 6
+    then all the skill ranks of the 11th - 22nd units (12 in total) on the field will be set rank 6, and effect will remain after the battle for your own characters

     you may use it, say, when you have a party of 10 units, and there are 12 enemies. then all the enemy skill ranks will be set 6